MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-author.md

 ---
-Description: The optional <author&gt; element specifies the author of this library.
+Description: The optional <author> element specifies the author of this library.
 This element has no child elements and no attributes. ms.assetid: c91042d5-9564-463a-9104-97b927027fc9
 title: author Element (Search Connector Schema) ms.technology: desktop